paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-033-examination-selection-and-placement.md

   (C) sufficient flexibility to allow for the appointment of individuals who have special or unique qualities which indicate a likelihood of executive success and who would not otherwise be eligible for appointment.

 **(d)** An individual’s initial appointment as a career appointee shall become final only after the individual has served a 1-year probationary period as a career appointee.
+The preceding sentence shall not apply to any individual covered by [section 1599e of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1599e&num=0&edition=prelim).

 **(e)** Each career appointee shall meet the executive qualifications of the position to which appointed, as determined in writing by the appointing authority.

 **(f)** The title of each career reserved position shall be published in the Federal Register.

-**(g)** A career appointee may not be removed from the Senior Executive Service or civil service except in accordance with the applicable provisions of sections 1215,, 11 So in original.
+**(g)** A career appointee may not be removed from the Senior Executive Service or civil service except in accordance with the applicable provisions of sections 1215,,11 So in original.
 3592, 3595, 7532, or 7543 of this title.

 ### Statutory Notes